Activate your license

 - Commercial subscription — The binding legal agreement covering billing, support, and operational use.
 See the Terms of Service.
 Source publication under Business Source License 1.1 (BSL) is on the public roadmap; no date is committed yet.

 - Ed25519 license token — A cryptographic token that identifies you as a licensed customer.
 Both the nginx interceptor and the worker verify this token on startup.
-If the token is missing, invalid, or expired, the worker stops optimizing and nginx falls back to pass-through.
+If the token is missing, invalid, or expired, the engine keeps optimizing but flags the installation as unlicensed (see What Happens Without a License); a valid token is still required for production use.
 The admin console and management endpoints remain accessible so you can install or refresh a token.

 The token is a signed identity record — customer, plan, expiry — that the software reads on startup to display license status in the web console and logs.